Beauty through Cancer

 to women with cancer.

-life, "When you wake up in the morning
+in her life, "When you wake up in the

-and you look at yourself in the mirror, you
+morning and you look at yourself in the

-and larger bags under her eyes, with less
+a puffier face and larger bags under her

-or no hair.
-It's important to learn cosmetic
+eyes, with less or no hair.
+It's important

-treatment.
-If you like what you see in the
+like what you see in the mirror, then you

 More than any other aspect of these programs,